Karla Faye Tucker: Early life

 Karla Tucker was born and raised in Houston, Texas, the youngest of three sisters.
 Her father Larry was a longshoreman.
 The marriage of her parents was troubled, and Tucker started smoking cigarettes with her sisters when she was eight years old.
 During her parents' divorce proceedings when she was 10 years old, Tucker learned that her birth was the result of an extramarital affair.

 By age 12, she had begun taking drugs and having sex.
-She dropped out of school at age 14 and followed her mother Carolyn, a rock groupie, into prostitution and began traveling with the Allman Brothers Band, The Marshall Tucker Band, and the Eagles.
+She dropped out of school at age 14 and followed her mother Carolyn, a rock groupie, into prostitution and began traveling with the Allman Brothers Band, the Marshall Tucker Band, and the Eagles.
 At 16, she was briefly married to a handyman named Stephen Griffith.
-When she was in her early 20s, she began hanging out with bikers and met a woman named Shawn Dean and her husband Jerry Lynn Dean.
-The couple introduced her in 1981 to a man named Daniel Ryan Garrett (Danny Garrett).
-Then 21 years old, Tucker started dating 35-year-old Garrett.
+Then she began hanging out with bikers and met a woman named Shawn Dean.
+Later Shawn Dean (Shawn's maiden name is unknown) married Jerry Dean.
+The couple introduced her in 1981 to a man named Daniel Ryan Garrett, or Danny.

 Murders

-After spending the weekend using drugs with Garrett and his friends, Tucker and Garrett entered Jerry Dean's apartment in Houston, Texas around 3 a.m. on Monday, June 13, 1983, intending to steal a motorcycle that Dean was restoring there.
+After spending the weekend using drugs with Garrett and his friends, Tucker and Garrett entered Jerry Dean's apartment in Houston, Texas, around 3 a.m. on Monday, June 13, 1983, intending to steal a motorcycle that Dean was restoring there.
 James Liebrandt, a friend, went with them to Dean's apartment complex.
 Liebrandt reported that he went looking for Dean's El Camino while Tucker and Garrett entered the apartment with a set of keys that Tucker claimed Shawn Dean had lost and Tucker had found.

 During the burglary, Tucker and Garrett entered Dean's bedroom, where Tucker sat on him.
 In an effort to protect himself, Dean grabbed Tucker above the elbows, whereupon Garrett intervened.
 Garrett struck Dean numerous times in the back of the head with a ball-peen hammer that he found on the floor.
 After hitting Dean, Garrett left the room to carry motorcycle parts out of the apartment.
 Tucker remained in the bedroom.